Personalizing the U.S. Debt: What’s Your Share, Youngster?

 When the credit rating agency Standard & Poor’s downgraded the debt of the United States from AAA to AA+ in August of 2011, it faced an assault from the U.S. government.
 S&P’s CEO resigned.
 The other two major rating agencies changed their outlook to negative.
 The Debt-to-GDP ratio at that time in 2011 was about 80%.
 Maybe one shouldn’t rely on those “canaries in the mine” to warn us that we are heading into choppy waters.

 I’m not trying to point a finger at any party or group.
-I suggest looking at what’s been happening with an open mind.
+I suggest looking at the debt burden with an open mind.
+It’s a burden that unites us only in that we all share it.

-Here’s a chart that summarizes the history of the annual U.S. budgets from 1980 to 2023.
+Here’s a chart that shows annual U.S. budget history from 1980 to 2024.
 The numbers are from the White House Office of Management and Budget.
 There are three budget series.
 “On-Budget” which reflects the every-day operations of the government.
-“Off-Budget” which is largely the Social Security/Disability program because of its structure, separate from the general funds.
+“Off-Budget” which is largely the Social Security/Disability program because of its structure, separated by law from the general funds.
 The third is the total of the two.
 I added the Presidential administrations for reference.

 The red shows deficits.
 Social Security had deficit issues before the Baby Boomers entered the workforce and in recent years is once again in deficit.
 (It is drawing down the Trust Fund reserves to pay benefits.)
 Note that the Clinton administration benefited from the Baby Boomers impact on Social Security.
-The Social Security surpluses offset two years’ deficits.
+The Social Security surpluses offset deficits in two of the years.
 One can see the sudden increase in deficits from the dot-com bubble’s crash in 2000, the bursting of the subprime/derivatives bubble of 2007/2008, and the recent impact of the world’s first truly global pandemic in 2020.

 Stay Informed: The Current U.S. Debt

-Debt to the penny as of the most recent close of business.
-Our national debt balance on the books of the Treasury Department, published for all to see.
+Click on the following link to see the U.S. Treasury Department’s “debt to the penny” presentation as of the most recent close of business.
+It’s our national debt balance on the books of the Treasury Department, published for all to see.
 By our government.
 Transparency.
-Who says America isn’t great NOW?
-LINK:

 https://fiscaldata.treasury.gov/datasets/debt-to-the-penny/debt-to-the-penny

 * Look up U.S. federal tax rate history.
 There’s irony in it.
 Even Republicans agreed to increase the tax rates to pay down debt incurred for WWII.
 I was surprised to find that the highest rate was 91%.
 President Kennedy proposed lowering it, and President Johnson pushed it through Congress after Kennedy’s assassination.
-Both Democrats.
+Both were Democrats.
 Pushing for tax cuts.
 Ironic.
-But there is more to that moment in our history.
 91% seems confiscatory.
 Of course, it’s the structure of the whole tax system that needs reform.

 A Postscript from My Grandfather